STD Testing in Tallahassee, FL

 Big Bend Cares is a private, nonprofit organization that provides free, confidential rapid testing for HIV and syphilis from its Care Point Health and Wellness medical facility.
 Patients can also receive medical, dental, pharmacy, and mental health services, regardless of their insurance status or ability to pay.
 HIV/STD testing is available by appointment only on Tuesdays and Thursdays from 8:00 a.m. to 5:00 p.m., with results available in 30 minutes.
 Big Bend Cares also sponsors free, confidential HIV and syphilis testing at various community events throughout the area.

-The Neighborhood Medical Center at Lincoln Center offers conventional blood HIV testing and STD testing for chlamydia, gonorrhea, syphilis, herpes, and hepatitis B. It also provides primary care, dental, on-site lab, and mental health services, as well as hepatitis B vaccines, TB screenings, prescription medications from its on-site pharmacy, and vision screening.
-Individuals aren’t turned away based on their ability to pay.
-Office hours are Monday through Friday, from 8:00 a.m. to 6:00 p.m., and it stays open until 7:00 p.m. on the third Tuesday of each month.
+The Neighborhood Medical Center at Lincoln Center offers conventional blood HIV testing and STD testing for chlamydia, gonorrhea, syphilis, herpes, and hepatitis B. It also provides primary care, dental, on-site lab, and mental health services, along with hepatitis B vaccines, TB screenings, vision screening, and prescription medications from its on-site pharmacy.
+You will not be turned away based on your ability to pay.
+Office hours are Monday through Friday from 8:00 a.m. to 6:00 p.m., and it stays open until 7:00 p.m. on the third Tuesday of each month.

 Positive Health Alliance is a nonprofit organization that offers confidential testing and treatment for HIV, chlamydia, gonorrhea, syphilis, herpes, and hepatitis B and C. It provides HIV and STD education, reviews all lab/test results with each patient, and ensures treatment begins right away for positive results, regardless of the person’s ability to pay.
-The organization helps patients access PrEP medications following a negative HIV test result or PEP medications after possible exposure and has free condoms.
-Office hours are Monday through Friday, from 9:00 a.m. to 5:00 p.m., but be sure to call first because hours are subject to change.
+The organization can also help you access PrEP medications following a negative HIV test result or PEP medications after possible exposure.
+Office hours are Monday through Friday from 9:00 a.m. to 5:00 p.m., but be sure to call first because hours are subject to change.

 Bond Community Health Center offers free, confidential HIV testing, prevention and risk reduction products, HIV care, and education for the North Florida-Big Bend area.
-It also provides chlamydia, gonorrhea, syphilis, and herpes testing, and HPV and hepatitis A and B vaccines.
-Insurance, Medicare, and Medicaid are accepted, but services are provided regardless of ability to pay.
-Appointments are required.
+It also provides chlamydia, gonorrhea, syphilis, herpes testing, and HPV and hepatitis A and B vaccines.
+Insurance, Medicare, and Medicaid are accepted, but services are provided regardless of your ability to pay.
+Be sure to schedule an appointment.
 Office hours are 8:00 a.m. to 6:00 p.m.
 Monday through Thursday, 8:00 a.m. to 1:00 p.m. on Fridays, and 9:00 a.m. to 2:00 p.m. on the first Saturday of each month.